 Observing the weather

 Weather conditions are indispensable to the identity of Zavižan.
 The mountain lodge has a permanent resident − its caretaker, who also works as a meteorologist.
-The weather station on Zavižan is crucial for the collection and research of climate and weather data.
+The weather station on Zavižan is crucial for collecting and researching climate and weather data.
 It’s also Croatia’s highest weather station in the mountains that sends data uninterruptedly even in the middle of the harshest of winters, during thunderstorms, when the biting bora blows and during scorching summer heats.
 We owe a debt of thanks for this accomplishment to the Vukušić family from the village of Gornja Klada at the foot of Velebit, most of all to Ante Vukušić.
 Generations of mountaineers have gotten to know this well-natured, quiet and reserved highlander in his mountain fortress.
 But, being in a company is easy during the summer months.

 On average, Velebit around Zavižan gets covered by snow as early as mid-October and there’s still some around at the end of May.
 Yet, in shady valleys and sinkholes the snow and cold weather stick around even longer, in deep chasms even all year round.
 In February and March, Zavižan’s literally buried under a snow carpet, the average depth of which is about 130 cm.
-The deepest ever recorded depth of snow on Zavižan was measured in March 2013 at 322 cm.
+The deepest ever recorded snow depth on Zavižan was measured in March 2013 at 322 cm.
 Under the weight of snow, beech trees typically bend at the lower part of their trunks.
 Strong winds carry snow blowing up even stronger gusts and deeper snowdrifts, once measured at as many as 15 meters deep.
-The bora is the most notorious wind that blows from the mountain whipping the coast and gusting intermittently yet strongly at up to 180 km/h.
-The sea is then spotted with the white crests of short waves.
-You’ll find shelter from the mountain’s cold breath only in well-insulated facilities.
-On Zavižan, strong winds blow for almost four months.
-In conjunction with icy winter temperatures, which can plunge to -30°C, Velebit can be a truly inhospitable place to live.

 This is why people visit Zavižan mostly during the short and fresh months of summer, with the mountain lodge and weather station becoming the epitome of wildlife and mountaineering in Croatia.
 It’s also the heart of the Northern Velebit National Park.